MythicDrops/MythicDrops/docs/tier_yml.md

   ## If set to true, only bonus enchantments that could naturally appear on the item will be put on the item.
   ## For instance, with this on, a sword could not get the Feather Falling enchantment.
   safe-bonus-enchantments: false
+  ## If set to true, only relation enchantments that could naturally appear on the item will be put on the item.
+  ## For instance, with this on, a sword could not get the Feather Falling enchantment.
+  safe-relation-enchantments: false
   ## If set to true, base enchantments are allowed to roll numbers higher than naturally obtainable.
   allow-high-base-enchantments: true
   ## If set to true, bonus enchantments are allowed to roll numbers higher than naturally obtainable.
   allow-high-bonus-enchantments: true
+  ## If set to true, relation enchantments are allowed to roll numbers higher than naturally obtainable.
+  allow-high-relation-enchantments: true
   ## This is a list of enchantments that will go on every item of this tier.
 They can be specified in
   ## the below format:
   ## < > - mandatory